awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A container for cache engine parameter values that can be applied to one or more cache clusters\.

 **cache security group**<a name="CacheSecurityGroup"></a>
-A group maintained by ElastiCache that combines ingress authorizations to cache nodes for hosts belonging to [Amazon EC2](#ec2) [security group](#SecurityGroup)s specified through the console or the API or command line tools\.
+A group maintained by ElastiCache that combines inbound authorizations to cache nodes for hosts belonging to [Amazon EC2](#ec2) [security group](#SecurityGroup)s specified through the console or the API or command line tools\.

 **canned access policy**<a name="cannedaccesspol"></a>
 A standard access control policy that you can apply to a [bucket](#bucket) or object\.
 Options include: private, public\-read, public\-read\-write, and authenticated\-read\.